 Individual functioning and mastery are closely related to the conditions and expectations which prevail in the school environment.
 Such an understanding helps to ensure that all pupils have the opportunity to take part.

-Text: senior advisers Hanne Jahnsen and Svein Nergaard
+Text: Hanne Jahnsen and Svein Nergaard

 English translation: Rolf E Gooderham